MIPI

 • ! avdec_h264: Uses the software decoder avdec_h264 to decode the H.264 video stream.
 This is a GStreamer plugin element based on FFmpeg.

 • ! autovideosink: Automatically selects an appropriate video output component to display video content.
-Depending on the system environment, it will choose the most suitable sink, such as waylandsink under Wayland environment or ximagesink under X11.
+Depending on the system environment, it selects the most suitable sink (e.g., waylandsink for Wayland, ximagesink for X11, etc.).

-The following is the video playback effect diagram:
+The following is the video playback interface diagram:

 Image 3